bitnami/containers/bitnami/redis/README.md

 ### Enabling Access Control List

 Redis(R) offers [ACL](https://redis.io/topics/acl) since 6.0 which allows certain connections to be limited in terms of the commands that can be executed and the keys that can be accessed.
 We strongly recommend enabling ACL in production by specifiying the `REDIS_ACLFILE`.
+The ACL system provides a fine-grained user access and security configuration.
+The environmental variables in this image provide a way to use ACL system and also `requirepass` option with compatibility for older configurations.
+The ACL file can be created with a Redis instance and then configured to be used.
+The same ACL file can be copied to each node in a Redis cluster.
+If ACL file is set to provide a custom administrator user, the `default` user can be disabled.

 ```console
 docker run -name redis -e REDIS_ACLFILE=/opt/bitnami/redis/mounted-etc/users.acl -v /path/to/users.acl:/opt/bitnami/redis/mounted-etc/users.acl bitnami/redis:latest